klein0r/ioBroker.awtrix-light/docs/en/README.md

 Yes, but you have to open the case with a heat gun (since the front glued to the case) and [modify the PCB with a step down converter](https://github.com/Blueforcer/awtrix-light/issues/67#issuecomment-1595418765).

+**It is possible to re-order apps?**

+By default, apps are displayed in the same order as in the instance configuration.
+Just move an app up or down to change it's position.
+History apps are always positioned after all custom apps!

+To set custom positions for each app, the expert option `custom positions` has to be enabled.
+After that, it is possible to define a position on each app.

 ## Same apps on multiple devices

 If you have multiple awtrix-light devices, it is required to create a new instance for each device.
 But it is possible to copy all app settings of another instance if you want to display the same information on all devices.
 Just select the other instance in the app configuration tab.